How do cats get intestinal worms?

 Cats can potentially pick up several types of intestinal worms during their life, but the most common are roundworms, hookworms and tapeworms.
 These parasites can cause a range of health issues – but how do cats get worms in the first place?

 Cats infested with roundworms pass microscopic eggs in their faeces.
-These eggs can leach into the surrounding environment, like the soil in your garden, where they can survive for years.
+These eggs can contaminate the surrounding environment, like the soil in your garden, where they can survive for years.
 If your cat accidentally eats these eggs, for example, if they walk over contaminated ground and then groom and lick their feet, they can develop a new roundworm infection.
-In the case of hookworm, eggs on the ground hatch,
+In the case of hookworm, eggs released into the environment via the droppings of an infected cat hatch into larvae.
+These larvae can be swallowed by your cat, which can result in a hookworm infection.

 From fleas